Senate Research Center S.B. 178

 AUTHOR'S / SPONSOR'S STATEMENT OF INTENT

-Administrative Law Judges (ALJs) at the State Office of Administrative Hearings often communicate via electronic mail regarding contested cases before them.
-Unlike judges in the judicial branch of government, whose communications and deliberations are not subject to disclosure under the Public Information Act, these judges perform a judicial function as part of a state agency that is subject to the Public Information Act.
+Administrative law judges (ALJs) at the State Office of Administrative Hearings often communicate via electronic mail regarding contested cases before them.
+Unlike judges in the judicial branch of government, whose communications and deliberations are not subject to disclosure under the Public Information Act, ALJs perform a judicial function as part of a state agency that is subject to the Public Information Act.
 Current law is unclear about whether notes containing questions and deliberations and e-mails between ALJs about pending cases are excepted from disclosure under the Public Information Act.

 This bill does not expressly grant any additional rulemaking authority to a state officer, institution, or agency.

 SECTION 1.
 Amends Section 552.144, Government Code, as follows: